Call University Health Services at 598.1270.

 Physical Form and Immunizations

 Be sure to complete the Student Health Form (PDF) and mail it to Health Services, SPO Box 1182, Sewanee, TN 37383.
-All new students, including varsity athletes, must complete this form by July 25, 2013.
+All new students, including varsity athletes, must complete this.

 Have you made an appointment to see us during the year?
 Click here to take a survey about your experience.